[Updated for 2025] Complete guide to Fuji Safari Park! Prices, access, and how to enjoy it

 access

-◎ By train or bus (from Tokyo)
+◎ By train or bus (Tokyo direction)

 Tokaido Shinkansen (Tokyo or Shinagawa Station ⇒ Mishima Station: approx. 50 min) ⇒ Local bus (Mishima Station ⇒ Fuji Safari Park: approx. 50 min)